xmuyulab/Snipe/README.md

 ## Snipe: Highly sensitive pathogen detection from metagenomic sequencing data
 ### Introduction
 Snipe (SeNsItive Pathogen dEtection), a pipeline for improving the ability of existing strain-typing tools to detect common pathogens from contaminated food samples at low abundances.
-Snipe consists of three modules:
+Snipe consists of three core modules:
 - The snipeMap module will map unassembled metagenomic reads against a target library and remove sequences that align to the filter and host libraries.
 - The snipeId module will reassign ambiguous reads, identify microbial strains present in the sample, and estimate proportions of reads from each genome.
 - The snipeRec module will align raw reads to SSRs and generate reports containing read proportions to each genome after rectification by the a posteriori probabilities.